-- 1. The member must first be registered in the organization's Engage roster as a "Financial Signatory" by an organization officer.
+- 1. The member must first be registered in the organization's Engage@MIT roster as a "Financial Signatory" by an organization officer.
 Instructions on how to do so may be found here. - 2.
-The member must then submit the Financial Access Request Form through Engage listing all Cost Objects they need access to.
+The member must then e-mail SOLE-desk@mit.edu to request that access is formally enabled.